Real Deal (song)

 "Real Deal" is a song by English singer and songwriter Jessie J. It was written by Shuggie Otis, Jessie J and Darhyl Camper, with production handled by DJ Camper and Kuk Harrell.
 The song was released on 11 August 2017 through Republic Records.
-The single is a part of a campaign with M&M's, and is the lead single from her fourth studio album R.O.S.E.
+The single is a part of a campaign with M&M's, and is the lead single from her compilation album R.O.S.E.

 Background

 Jessie partnered with M&M's and Incredibox to unveil the song.
 Fans are able to unlock a hidden snippet of the song after playing a game on "Bite Size Beats", an interactive beat box platform.
 She also teased stills from an unspecified music video shoot.
 She told Forbes that this single is not taken from an upcoming album, she also tweeted: "First single?
 Nah...
 This is me just getting warmed up."
-The song eventually became part of her album, R.O.S.E.
+The song later appeared on her fourth studio album, R.O.S.E.